DeathcoinOfficial/Deathcoin/index.md

 ### Deathcoin smart insurance
 The Deathcoin smart insurance will protect you from all sorts of financial crisis.
 It is an intelligent, proprietary fail-safe mechanism designed and tested rigorously, by our industry researchers, built on top of the Trc20 blockchain with a smart contract.
 During major financial crashes, our automated intelligent liqudity controlling system will retire a calculated amount of Deathcoin.
 The price of the remaining Deathcoin will rise and protect you from the gay bears.

-The smart contract is still under Beta phase and will be launched after our risk management analyst's audit.
+The smart contract is currently under Alpha phase and will be launched after our risk management analyst's audit.

 ```python
 def smart_insurance(financial_crisis_indicator):